vitejs/vite/docs/guide/index.md

 Note that Vite will also resolve [its config file (i.e. `vite.config.js`)](/config/#configuring-vite) inside the project root, so you'll need to move it if the root is changed.

 ## Command Line Interface

-You can install the CLI command `vite` globally with `npm install -g vite` or `yarn global add vite`.

-Or install it for a specific project with `npm install vite` or `yarn add vite`.

 In a project where Vite is installed, you can use the `vite` binary in your npm scripts, or run it directly with `npx vite`.
 Here are the default npm scripts in a scaffolded Vite project: